-After we left my parents bought what I thought was a computer game of the museum – looking back, I’m pretty sure it was a digital walk through of the Musée d’Orsay.
+After we left my parents bought what I thought was a computer game of the museum – looking back, I’m pretty sure it was a digital walk-through of the Musée d’Orsay.
 You could click on the paintings and it would give you a description of the painting and a bio of the artist.
 When I clicked on Van Gogh I was devastated.
 He had never sold a painting in his lifetime.
 He cut off an ear.
 He ate his own paints.
 If this was the life of one of the greatest artists in history, I was not interested in the job description, thanks very much.
 After that, I don’t remember saying I wanted to be an artist when I grew up.

 Although you do work with colored inks and mixed media, your primary medium is watercolor.
 What drew you to this medium in particular?

 I love how versatile it is.
 You can apply it smooth or have it granulate; it can be thick and opaque or sheer and translucent.
 I can’t think of another medium other than oils that has that kind of breadth.
-It was complete luck that I fell in love with it though – I had the most incredible watercolour teacher for eight months when I was ten.
-He was an exceptionally flamboyant man – I remember him wearing hot pink shirts and he had rhinestone studded glasses.
+It was complete luck that I fell in love with it though – I had the most incredible watercolor teacher for eight months when I was ten.
+He was an exceptionally flamboyant man – I remember him wearing hot pink shirts and he had rhinestone-studded glasses.
 He just made learning the basics so joyful.
 I really don’t think I would have naturally gravitated towards it otherwise.
 He taught me enough to become confident in the medium, and when I moved away a few months later I just kept painting and developing techniques that worked for me.

-What place or places have you traveled to that have inspired you the most as an artist, and how did growing up in asia influence your artwork?
+What place or places have you traveled to that have inspired you the most as an artist, and how did growing up in Asia influence your artwork?

 Asia has definitely been my biggest influence.
 I grew up in Hong Kong and Singapore, and I think it really sparked my love of mythology.
 I’m sure I would have always loved the fantastical beasts from Greek legends, but they feel almost nostalgic.
-In Asia it’s easy to stumble across stone foo dogs guarding doors, golden winged Garuda watching from rooftops or to find a Qilin on Hong Kong’s hundred dollar bill.
+In Asia it’s easy to stumble across stone foo dogs guarding doors, golden-winged Garuda watching from rooftops or to find a Qilin on Hong Kong’s hundred dollar bill.
 That imagery still feels very immediate to daily life.

 It definitely made an impact on how and what I painted.
-I learnt all my core drawing skills doodling Chinese dragons with bulbous goldfish-like eyes – which is so forgiving because you can’t really get anything wrong.
+I learned all my core drawing skills doodling Chinese dragons with bulbous goldfish-like eyes – which is so forgiving because you can’t really get anything wrong.
 It’s not like drawing a human face.
 I only started tackling portraits after I’d anthropomorphized animals – which only happened after a trip to Japan.
 I came back drawing cats in kimono and dogs as samurai.

 I have such a soft spot for Green & Stone in Chelsea, and Cornelissen & Sons in Bloomsbury (both in London).
-They feel like old world artists apothecaries with walnut wood shelves filled with every pigment and paint imaginable.
+They feel like old-world artists apothecaries with walnut wood shelves filled with every pigment and paint imaginable.
 Most of the people who work there are artists themselves, so they really know the ins and outs of the tools they’re selling.
 It’s dangerous shopping there though – it’s definitely like letting a kid loose in a candy store.

-What paints, brushes etc do you bring with you during your travels?
+What paints, brushes, etc do you bring with you during your travels?